 Don’t Condone It

 I don’t get why some people also condone this act noting that it’s just a friendly ‘gesture’.
-Instead of asking the ‘victims’ to just politely answer the sensitive questions, or just accept it when they’re shamed because they have body issues, or because they are not married yet, or because they are married for a long time but still don’t have kids, please ask those ‘assailants’ to watch their mouth.
+Instead of asking the ‘victims’ to just politely answer the sensitive questions, or just accept it when they’re shamed because they have body issues, or because they are not married yet, or because they are married for a long time but still don’t have kids, please ask those ‘assailants’ to watch their mouths.

 Take the Last Laugh